 Academic Support Services

-CSTEP Counseling Connections
+CSTEP Advising Connections

-Tutorial Assistance and Study Groups
+Tutorial Assistance and Study Groups: Connect with a student

-Connect with a student tutor individually or in group setting to improve your understanding of assignments and classroom notes to improve your performance on quizzes and exams.
-Work with and learn from other students who have successfully completed the courses where you are seeking support.
+tutor individually or in a group setting to improve your understanding of assignments and classroom notes, thereby boosting your performance on quizzes and exams.
+Work alongside and learn from other students who have completed the courses where you are seeking support.

 Academic Success Workshops